Individual Integrated Fighting System

-The Integrated Individual Fighting System (IIFS), often appropriated as "Individual Integrated Fighting System" by collectors, is a load-carrying equipment and existence system, introduced in 1988 as a possible replacement for the ALICE (All-purpose Lightweight Individual Carrying Equipment) system that was employed by the United States military since 1973.
+The Integrated Individual Fighting System (IIFS), often appropriated as "Individual Integrated Fighting System" in unofficial contexts, is a load-carrying equipment and existence system.
+It was introduced in 1988 as a possible replacement for the All-purpose Lightweight Individual Carrying Equipment (ALICE) system, itself employed by the United States military since 1973.

-IIFS components are the ITLBV (Individual Tactical Load-bearing Vest) – later replaced by the ETLBV (Enhanced Tactical Load-bearing Vest), the Grenade Carrier vest (GCV), the Field Pack, Large with Internal Frame (FPLIF), and the ECWSS (Extreme Cold Weather Sleeping System) sleeping bag, cover, and sleep accessories.
+The components of IIFS are: the ITLBV (Individual Tactical Load-bearing Vest), later replaced by the ETLBV (Enhanced Tactical Load-bearing Vest); the Grenade Carrier Vest (GCV); the Field Pack, Large with Internal Frame (FPLIF); and the ECWSS (Extreme Cold Weather Sleeping System) sleeping bag, cover, and sleep accessories.

-The vest is known officially as the ITLBV (Individual Tactical Load-bearing Vest), though it's sometimes shortened to TLBV (Tactical Load-bearing Vest), and unofficially referred to as the 'M-1988 LBV' or 'LBV-88'.
-An upgrade to the vest, the ETLBV (Enhanced Tactical Load-bearing Vest), was a mid-1990s redesign for the TLBV to address problems with ventilation and access of magazines, now having slanted ammunition pockets attached to mesh panels.
+The official name of the vest is ITLBV (Individual Tactical Load-bearing Vest), though it is sometimes shortened to TLBV (Tactical Load-bearing Vest).
+It is also unofficially known as the 'M-1988 LBV' or 'LBV-88'.
+The ETLBV (Enhanced Tactical Load-bearing Vest) was a redesign of the TLBV in the mid-1990s.
+The ETLBV addressed problems with ventilation and access of magazines, adopting mesh panels and slanted ammunition pockets in their place.

-Replacing the ALICE and IIFS systems, the MOLLE (modular lightweight load-carrying equipment) and subsequent MOLLE II generation were phased into U.S. Army and Marine Corps service during the late 1990s to early 2000s.
+Replacing the ALICE and IIFS systems were the MOLLE (modular lightweight load-carrying equipment) and subsequent MOLLE II generation.
+The MOLLE generations were phased into U.S. Army and U.S. Marine Corps service during the late 1990s to early 2000s.